tock/tock/doc/courses/rustconf/environment.md

    and memory overhead does each entail?
 Why would you choose to write something as a process instead of a capsule and vice versa?

+3. Clearly, the kernel should never enter an infinite loop.
+But is it acceptable for a process to spin?
+What about a capsule?

 ## 3. Compile and flash the kernel (10 min)

 ### Build the kernel